ExtractTable/ExtractTable-py/README.md

 ## License

-This project is licensed under the GNU-3.0 License, see the [LICENSE](https://github.com/extracttable/camelotpro/blob/master/LICENSE) file for details.
+This project is licensed under the Apache License 2.0, see the [LICENSE](https://github.com/extracttable/ExtractTable-py/blob/master/LICENSE) file for details.